DanielNikkari/button/README.md

-# button for UI construction course CS-E5220
+# Button for Assignment 2 in UI construction course CS-E5220